 Ensure the initial input of the energy audit was adequate and accurate in identifying what measures should be done on the home (optimally, this should be done prior to the on-site final inspection).
 This includes identifying opportunities for saving energy that were missed in the initial energy audit.

 Ensure that blower door targets are met by referring to the Estimated Post-Wx Blower Door Readings chart, found in the WAweb Manual.
-If post-weatherization blower door targets are not met, the QCI should use blower door along with smoke, smoke pencils and/or infrared cameras to determine where missed opportunities exist.
-If final blower door reading is off by more than 30% of the target, the QCI must look for and address missed opportunities.
+If the post blower door reading is more than 30% higher than the target, the QCI must investigate and address potential issues.
+If the target range still cannot be achieved, justification must be documented in the file..
+See Section 2051 of the Iowa Weatherization Work Standards for additional guidance.

 Ensure the work called for by the energy audit and WAweb (NEAT/MHEA Audit) was done, including both health and safety and energy efficiency work.